Thursday, 23 May 2024

 The Shanty Lads sang shanties again with harmony that people could join in.
 They sang with such heartfelt gusto and pleasure the sheer enjoyment carried them along and touched the rest of us.

-Coming on the heels of a recent entry on that subject, I had, not for the first time, the sense that I was in the right place, not least because Dave introduced the song as being about "savouring every moment".
-Years ago, it was something a tall, older man I saw rarely but loved dancing with said in a milonga in Beeston, Nottingham:
+At Whinlatter, the song about breathing came on the heels of a recent entry on that subject.
+I had, not for the first time, the sense that I was in the right place, not least because Dave introduced the song as being about "savouring every moment".
+Years ago, it was something a tall, older man I saw rarely but loved dancing with, said in a milonga in Beeston, Nottingham:

 He said the loveliest thing: "You savour every moment don't you."
 What else would anyone do?
 (Correspondence, 2016)